China's June imports of Russian crude jump to record 2.56 mln bpd

 BEIJING, July 20 (Reuters) - China's imports of crude oil from Russia hit an all-time high in June, Chinese government data showed on Thursday, with refiners continuing to snap up discounted Russian ESPO even as discounts against international benchmarks narrow.

-Arrivals from Russia totalled 10.50 million metric tons in June, or 2.56 million barrels per day (bpd), according to data from the General Administration of Customs.
+Arrivals from Russia totalled 10.50 million metric tons in June, or 2.56 million barrels per day (bpd).
+Shipments were up 44.1% from 1.77 million bpd in the same month last year, according to data from the General Administration of Customs.

-Shipments from Saudi Arabia, which has in recent months been China's second largest crude supplier, totalled 7.92 million metric tons last month, equivalent to 1.93 million bpd.
+Shipments from Saudi Arabia totalled 7.92 million metric tons last month, equivalent to 1.93 million bpd, up 12% from last month's 1.72 million bpd.
+The figure represented a roughly 57% increase on the 1.23 million bpd shipped from Saudi in June last year.

+June-delivery ESPO shipments were priced at a $5.50 discount to the ICE Brent benchmark, versus $8.50 against ICE Brent for shipments delivered back in March.

+Chinese refiners use intermediary traders to handle shipping and insurance of Russian crude to avoid violating Western sanctions.

 ((Andrew.Hayley@thomsonreuters.com;))